criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 Both the theoretical and the real profiles (including worn ones) cannot be described by a linear function as in the case of wheels with a conical profile, therefore, the difference between the rolling radii of each wheel for different values of lateral displacement brings a nonlinear function ∆r.
 To linearize this function, the concept of equivalent conicity originally defined by the UIC 519 standard (EN 15302) is used, approximating the relationship between ∆r and the amplitude of the lateral displacement.

 For a wheel with a conical profile, the equivalent conicity is simply the half-angle of the tread of the cone.
 For wheels with arbitrary profiles, the equivalent conicity is defined as the tangent of the angle of the cone of a purely conical profile whose lateral movement produces a kinematic oscillation with the same wavelength as the pair mounted with arbitrary profiles.
-This definition is only applicable in the analysis on straight paths and large radius curves (Rc ≥ 2500m).
+This definition is only applicable in the analysis on straight paths and large radius curves (Rc ≥ 2500 m).

 In this way, the equivalent conicity is a parameter used to characterize the geometry of the wheel-rail contact and establishes the criterion for assessing the influence of the contact on the vehicle's driving stability on a straight track.